 The below actions must take place before we begin interviewing candidates.

-Step 2: The Hiring Manager creates a job description & interview plan using this template.
+If the role is approved, the Hiring Manager creates a job description & interview plan using this template.
 We recognize that this step is time consuming, yet it is a critical step in setting our search up for success.
 Creating a well-thought out job description and interview plan 1) ensures alignment between the Hiring Manager, the hiring team, and the Recruiter and 2) ensures that all candidates are receiving a fair and consistent interview experience.
 Creating a strong plan upfront is also proven to reduce time-to-fill, meaning that we will make a hire faster, on average.

-Job description format: we write all job descriptions in an impact format.
-The way a job description is written can plan a key role in promoting positive Diversity & Inclusion efforts.
+Job description format: We write all job descriptions in an impact format.
+The way a job description is written can plan a key role in promoting positive DEI efforts.
 Countless studies have shown that certain demographics are less likely than others to apply if they don’t meet 100% of the outlined qualifications.
 To that end, Sourcegraph’s job description format focuses on the impact a candidate will make in the role versus a long list of requirements that have historically impeded underrepresented candidates from applying, resulting in a larger and more diverse candidate pool.
 The goal of the job description is to focus on getting the candidate excited, while giving a clear representation on what we expect them to accomplish both in the short-term and longer-term.
 How will working at Sourcegraph benefit them in their career?
 Why is this the best job they’ll ever have?

-Interview plan format: creating a structured interview process is critical to our DEI efforts.
+Interview plan format: Creating a structured interview process is critical to our DEI efforts.
 Research shows that structured interviews are up to twice as effective at predicting job performance than unstructured ones, and ultimately help us hire faster.
 Structuring interviews with a standardized set of questions also allows for a more fair and impartial way of assessing candidates, which helps remove unconscious biases.
-Before creating your interview plan, you may find it helpful to read about the types of interviews other hiring managers have leveraged in the past.
-When creating the interview questions, please keep in mind: all interview questions should be written in open ended format (the best way to ensure of this is to start every question with “tell me…”), and to ensure all questions are legal, ask yourself “does this question relate to the candidate’s ability to do this job?” … if you can’t confidently say yes, it’s better to not ask it!
+Before creating your interview plan, you may find it helpful to read about the types of interviews other Hiring Managers have leveraged in the past.
+When creating the interview questions, please keep in mind: all interview questions should be written in open ended format (the best way to ensure of this is to start every question with “Tell me…”), and to ensure all questions are legal, ask yourself “does this question relate to the candidate’s ability to do this job?” … if you can’t confidently say yes, it’s better to not ask it!

 … Once the Hiring Manager completes the above steps, the Recruiter takes the below actions:

-Step 1: the Recruiter schedules a 30-minute intake meeting with the Hiring Manager to kick off the search and review the responses to the intake form.
+The Recruiter schedules a 30-minute intake meeting with the Hiring Manager to kick off the search and review the responses to the intake form.
 The intake meeting is intended for the Hiring Manager and the Recruiter to get on the same page about job requirements, the ideal candidate, and the proposed interview process.
 This is a necessary step to ensure initial alignment and set our search up for success.

 Example topics to cover during intake meeting: